 I also wasn’t too worried about this series being a full-on comedy.
 Sure, of the four, Overlord, Re:ZERO, and Youjo Senki got quite dark.
 Still, all these shows were not void of humor.
 The larger-than-life personalities of many of these characters have produced some rather hilarious moments.

 Anyway, here are my impressions of Isekai Quartet.

 First, I was never going to watch Isekai Quartet until I saw all four anime represented.
 In March 2021, I finally hit that goal when I got around to the Overlord series.
 And with Re:ZERO Season 2 Part 2 airing during the winter 2021 season, I was well up to date with at least half of this show.

 For the record, this post came out in May 2021.
 Although I sat down with Overlord and Re:ZERO earlier in the year, the last time I watched anything from KonoSuba was in September 2019.
 What’s worse, I last sat down with the Youjo Senki series (Youjo Senki Movie, which I saw in theaters) in February 2019.

-I probably should have re-familiarized myself a little bit better since I have proven multiple times my memory isn’t the most trustworthy.
+I probably should have re-familiarized myself a little better since I have proven that my memory isn’t the most trustworthy multiple times.
 Nevertheless, there is no way I would recommend anyone check out Isekai Quartet unless they have seen all four anime.